biqmind-cloudnative/cape-ansible/README.md

 **About**

-Organizations struggle managing their Kubernetes clusters at a level expected by various stakeholders; they are debilitated by a lack of resources, expertise and tools.
+Organizations struggle to manage their Kubernetes clusters at a level expected by various stakeholders; they are debilitated by a lack of resources, expertise and tools.
 Organizations need to overcome these obstacles and become Kubernetes-ready.
-CAPE will provide organizations with the tooling and ability to:
+CAPE will provide organizations with the tooling and ability to perform:

 - Disaster Recovery
   - Utilize Velero, an open source Kubernetes tool for backup & restore